Category

 5. Run drills: Once you have your plan documented, run drills for the different actions or responses so you and your employees can rely on muscle memory.
 Drills will also help expose any gaps in your plan so you can fill them.
 You may need to adjust your plan after a drill, so using a documentation tool like an after-action report is helpful.

 6. Monitor risks: Continuously monitor all potential risks so you know when to act.
 If you don’t know a threat is imminent, you won’t be able to respond quickly enough.
+A risk register is a tool for recording and tracking identified risks.
 Use a risk monitoring system if you want to integrate automation or manually track ongoing and new risks, so you are ready to perform the necessary mitigation activities.

 7. Communicate openly and consistently: Staying in touch with all of your team members and stakeholders will help keep everyone informed about any potential threats and ensure all mitigation efforts are being implemented.
 Additionally, communication is one of your best tools during a crisis to keep people safe and mitigate harm.
 A reliable emergency communication system can help you communicate quickly and easily.